the-turing-way/the-turing-way/book/content/rdm/rdm.md

 </li>
 </ul>

-Making data 'FAIR' is not the same as making it 'open', but it does imply that you have managed your data sufficiently well to make it usable by others.
+It is important to stress that making data 'FAIR' is not the same as making it 'open' (as accessibility principle clearly explains).
+Data should be as open as possible, as closed as necessary.

+#### Implementations
-The FAIR principles can also be applied to [software](https://doi.org/10.6084/m9.figshare.7449239.v2), and projects where the data and software are both FAIR the research is more likely to be reproducible.
+The FAIR principles refer to three types of entities: data (as any digital object), metadata (information about that digital object), and infrastructure (i.e. software, repositories).
+For instance, the findability principle F4 defines that both metadata and data are registered or indexed in a searchable resource (e.g. a data repository).
+For example, the FAIR principles are also being applied to [software](https://doi.org/10.6084/m9.figshare.7449239.v2), and projects where the data and software are both FAIR the research is more likely to be reproducible.

 It is much easier to make data FAIR and open if you plan to do this from the beginning of your research project.
 One way to do this is to create a data management plan, in [DMPonline](https://dmponline.dcc.ac.uk/) or just as a text file, to help you think through how to manage your data.
 The data management plan should include information on data creation (volume, formats/types and workflows), data use (where the raw or 'live' data is being stored), data publication and data archiving at the end of the project (long-term data storage, or what data is 'kept' at the end of a project).
 Data management plans should also regularly be updated as the research project changes.